 You’re sure to find a style that makes you feel right at home.

-An Expedition Vehicle by definition, should not only reach remote locations…… it must allow its occupants to stay for extended periods.
+An Expedition Vehicle by definition, should not only reach remote locations, but it must also allow its occupants to stay for extended periods.
 To do this, the vehicle must incorporate a power system that verges on self-sufficiency.
-Let’s have a look at how SLRV incorporates cutting-edge design and the latest technology to do just that……
+This power cycle can be split into 3 main stages:

 To store and conserve water, the SLRV system incorporates multiple tanks – arranged in series of separate ‘cells’.
 By doing this, various quality water can be stored in separate tanks and accessed for specific uses – ultimately enabling you to conserve your water.
 This intelligent system allows you to select which tank you wish to fill by the press of a switch.
 Similarly, inside the vehicle, you can select which tank you want to draw from.
-The Adventurer holds just under 300L in total, giving you a good supply of water for remote adventures.
+Depending on configuration, the Daily based unit holds approx. 300 litres of water – suitable for long-term remote travel

 Ensuring you always have a safe source of drinking water is vital.
 SLRV have a dedicated and totally independent drinking water system – with its own filler, tank, pump, filtration system and mixer outlet.
 This ensures your quality drinking water remains just that – and is ultimately conserved for extended isolated travel.